edmundhhn/transformers-theory-and-practice/project/README.md

   - __Streamlines the Pricing Process__: Our tool can save time and cost for both parties in deciding what is the optimum price for a product

 - __Disadvantages__ :
   - __Accuracy__: Should not be taken as the final pricing agent.
-There is still a significant gap between the prediction and actual price
+There is still a significant gap between the prediction and actual price.
+There is heavy variation of a price of an item even if its the exact same - information imperfection.
   - __Limitations of Data__:  Does not capture many aspects of a product that could impact its selling price, e.g. future trends, seller reputation, age of item, rarity etc...
 As we know in online shopping, the biggest determination of a product is often the image.
   - __Limitations with Model__: A lot of our data is originally structured, which is somewhat under-utilized by a LLM such as BERT.